prefabcode/mentorship-2018/class 3/notes.md

   ## Homework assignment for next class:
   Choose any page on the internet, it could be youtube, it could be facebook, it could be netflix.
 Create a user made stylesheet on userstyles.org and customize the page to your liking.
 This will allow you to practice basic styling techniques.
 Upload your work to github.

-  ## things I can do better for next time:
-  1. Focus more on algorithms.
-Discuss solutions to the problem, get to a solution and code it - execute it and see it working.
-      * Have the courage to read their code, understand their code, and talk about their code.
-  2. Distribute my time evenly amongst all 3 of them.